Nesdood007/ssgtools/README.md

 ### (Coming Soon) Markdown Preprocessing Toolchain
 Allows for Custom Titles, and a wider variety of HTML Content within Markdown.

+### Index Generator
+This generates index pages for your website.
+Please See readme in `/bin/GenIndex`.

+### PhotoGallery Helper
+This generates Markdown Files for Files.
+This actually isn't just limited to Photos.
+Please see readme in `/bin/photogallery`.

 ## Usage